ogc1231/sound-burger/README.md

     - Page explaing the backgorund and mission of SoundBurger.
 - Pickup Option
     - User can choose to pickup order instead of having it delivered.
+- Click to reorder
+    - User can at a press of button reorder a previously placed order.
+- Contact information
+    - Add contact information to the site.

 ## Tools & Technologies Used